 Many years ago, when Sue and I were part of an international church plant, one of our fellow elders asked me my opinion on baptism.
-He told me that he believed that we should practice the baptism of infants in the new church, based on what the Bible teaches about household baptism.
+He believed that we should practice infant baptism (also known as Christening) in the new church, based on what the Bible teaches about household baptism.
 I asked him what he thought about the passages in the New Testament, which clearly teach that baptism followed repentance and a confession of faith (believing) in Jesus.
 He stuck to his position.
 Sadly, in the end, this church practised both infant and adult baptism, which proved to be very confusing.

 Growing up in the Netherlands, in a strict Dutch Reformed Church, my parents baptised me as a baby, in line with reformed tradition.
-I was 18, when the Lord Jesus saved me and the following year, after reading through the New Testament, I became convinced that I needed to get baptised.
-My mum was very upset about this as she felt that I was rejecting my upbringing and felt rejected.
-Despite this, I got baptised by full immersion that year, in, what I believed was an act of obedience to the Lord.
+I was 18 when the Lord Jesus saved me, and the following year, after reading through the New Testament, I became convinced that I needed to get baptised.
+My mum was very upset about this as she felt that I was rejecting my upbringing and she felt rejected.
+Despite this, I got baptised by full immersion that year in, what I believed was, an act of obedience to the Lord.

-Over the years, I challenged church leaders from different denominations to search the Scriptures for themselves to discover its teaching on baptism.
-Especially, church leaders from Anglican and protestant churches.
+Over the years, I challenged church leaders from different denominations to search the Scriptures for themselves to discover its teaching on infant baptism.
+Especially church leaders from Anglican and Protestant churches.
 I believe the Bible’s teaching is clear and conclusive.

 The Historical Approach to Baptism

-When the New Testament was translated into the main European languages, the English translators ran into a challenge regarding baptism.
-It was already a practice in the newly founded Anglican Church, as the Reformers, who heralded the Reformation, did not challenge the infant baptism practice incorporated in the Catholic Church.
+When the New Testament was translated into the main European languages, the English translators ran into a challenge regarding infant baptism.
+It was already a practice in the newly founded Anglican Church, as the Reformers, who heralded the Reformation, did not challenge the practice of infant baptism incorporated into the Catholic Church.
 In Greek, the word is βάπτισμα.
-The translators simply did not translate the word at all but included it in the English King James Translation.
+The translators simply did not translate the word at all but included it in the English King James translation.
 Problem solved.
 It should have been translated to ‘immersion’ or ‘dunking,’ but that would surely have upset the traditional theological applecart.

 The New Testament teaches that children of believing parents are included in God’s covenant family as He considers them clean and holy, until the children confess their faith in the Lord Jesus and commit to following Him as their Lord and Saviour.
 Infant baptism is not mentioned as a prerequisite.

 Let’s look at the terminology.
 Baptism in the Bible means to submerge in water (full immersion).
-The practice in the reformed church tradition, is one of a sprinkling drops of water, on the forehead of the infant.
-This can take place three times, in the name of the Father, the Son and of the Holy Spirit.
-But as someone put it bluntly, when you dunk a biscuit, into a cup of coffee or tea, you don’t take some hot liquid in your fingers and sprinkle it on the biscuit; you dunk it into the liquid.
-At least the Eastern Orthodox Church practices baptism by immersion; they simply dunk the infant three times under the water!
+The practice in the Reformed Church tradition is that of sprinkling drops of water on the forehead of the infant.
+This can take place three times: in the name of the Father, the Son and the Holy Spirit.
+But, as someone bluntly put it, when you dunk a biscuit into a cup of coffee or tea, you don’t take some hot liquid in your fingers and sprinkle it on the biscuit – you dunk it into the liquid.
+At least the Eastern Orthodox Church practices baptism by immersion – they simply dunk the infant three times under the water!

-Household Baptism – in the four occurrences in Acts, there is no mention of babes or little children.
+In the four occurrences in Acts, there is no mention of babies or little children.

-- Acts 10:44-48: Cornelius’ household: The Holy Spirit came upon all who heard the [Gospel] message … and were speaking in tongues and praising God.
+- Cornelius’ household (Acts 10:44-48): The Holy Spirit came upon all who heard the [Gospel] message … and were speaking in tongues and praising God.
 Peter challenged his companions regarding the need of these new believers to be baptised in water because all had received the Holy Spirit.
 There is no mention of babies being present, speaking in tongues or praising God.

-- Acts 16:14-15: Lydia’s household: In response to Paul’s preaching of the Good News, the Lord opened Lydia’s heart to respond to the message.
+- Lydia’s household (Acts 16:14-15): In response to Paul’s preaching of the Good News, the Lord opened Lydia’s heart to respond to the message.
 Later, she, together with the members of her household, were baptised.
 Again, no mention of babes or children.

-- Acts 16:29-34: The Philippian Jailer’s household: Under the conviction of sin, through witnessing an extraordinary miracle, the jailer cried out: “What must I do to be saved?”
+- The Philippian Jailer’s household (Acts 16:29-34): Under the conviction of sin, through witnessing an extraordinary miracle, the jailer cried out: “What must I do to be saved?”
 Paul replied that he needed to believe in Jesus to be saved, which also applied to all the members of his household.
 Paul and his friends continued to proclaim the Good News to the jailer and all the others in his house.
-All the members of his house were baptised and were filled with joy – because he and his whole family had come to believe in God.
+All the members of his house were baptised and filled with joy – because he and his whole family had come to believe in God.
 Clearly, all who believed were baptised.

-- Acts 18:8: Crispus’ household: Crispus, the Synagogue Ruler, and his entire household believed in the Lord, and many Corinthians believed in the Lord and were baptised.
+- Crispus’ household (Acts 18:8): Crispus (the Synagogue Ruler) and his entire household believed in the Lord, and many Corinthians believed in the Lord and were baptised.

-- 1 Corinthians 1:13-17: Paul did baptise the household of Stephanus, but nothing more is known about this.
-It clearly happened after Paul preached the gospel message to Stephanus and his household as preaching the gospel is Paul’s focus in this passage.
+- Stephanus’ household (1 Corinthians 1:13-17): Paul baptised the household of Stephanus, but nothing more is known about this.
+It clearly happened after Paul preached the gospel message to Stephanus and his household, as preaching the gospel is Paul’s focus in this passage.